-The REF started in fun!
+The Radiology Education Foundation (REF) started in fun!
 In August 1996, after the Saturday radiology meeting in KEM , a few residents and Ravi and Bhavin were sitting at the “katta” having “chai”, when the usual subject of resident education came up.
 By and by, someone brought up the subject of having an annual resident CME on the lines of a program that Bhavin had attended at the UCSD in 1994.

 Everyone thought that the logistics wouldn’t work, but Bharat Aggarwal Ravikumar and Chandrasekhar thought otherwise and convinced the rest that it would work.